CogComp/cogcomp-nlp/ner/README.md

 (see [here](http://maven.apache.org/download.cgi))

 ### COMPILATION

-The code comes pre-compiled, so there is no need for compilation.
-The jar can be found in [./dist](./dist).

 However, if you so desire, it is easy to recompile. cd to the main directory and run: